Towards all-order factorization of QED amplitudes at next-to-leading power: From power counting to factorization

 Whenever we refer to a NLP quantity in this paper, we mean that it is suppressed by \textit{up to two} powers in $\lambda$ with respect to the leading power contribution.
 This nomenclature originates from strictly massless ($m=0$) QED where power corrections arise only through scales associated to soft emissions $p_i\cdot k \!\sim\! \lambda^2 Q^2$.
 In case of parametrically small masses ($m\!\sim\!\lambda Q$) power suppressed terms at $\ord (\lambda)$ do occur, but we apply the same definition nonetheless.

 Using the momentum scaling in \eq{softcol}, we start by deriving the \textit{superficial degree of divergence} of a particular reduced diagram $\mathcal{G}$ contained in \fig{reduced_diagram}, which is simply the $\lambda$-scaling of this diagram, $\mathcal{G}\sim \lambda^{\gamma_\mathcal{G}}$.
 Specifically, we wish to determine how $\gamma_\mathcal{G}$ depends on the structure of $\mathcal{G}$.
 We will see that, in practice, $\gamma_\mathcal{G}$ can be expressed as function of the number of fermion and photon connections between the hard, soft and collinear subgraphs and, in presence of fermion mass, on the internal structure of the soft subgraph.
-Such a formula tells us, at any perturbative order, which pinch surfaces contribute up to NLP and guides us in setting up a consistent and complete NLP factorization framework for QED.\footnote{We stress that the power counting analysis performed here is analogous to the one for Yukawa theory, which underlies the results of ref.~\cite{Gervais:2017yxv}.
-Nonetheless, we deem it instructive to show this derivation in detail.
-We summarise additional results for Yukawa theory in appendix \ref{appx:Yukawa}. }
+Such a formula tells us, at any perturbative order, which pinch surfaces contribute up to NLP and guides us in setting up a consistent and complete NLP factorization framework for QED.
+This approach is analogous to the one taken for Yukawa theory in \cite{Gervais:2017yxv}\footnote{We summarise additional results for Yukawa theory with respect to that reference in appendix \ref{appx:Yukawa}.}, while the power counting itself is a direct application of the well-known method first developed in Ref.~\cite{Sterman:1978bi}.
+To support the factorization analysis in \sect{factorization}, we show in some detail the derivation leading to the final power-counting formula in \eq{eq:QEDPC_final}.